2ndmk2/preseimei/README.md

 You need to install astrometry.net beforehand http://astrometry.net/doc/readme.html
 Confirm that you can use the command "solve-field".

-Then, you need to get *index files* from http://data.astrometry.net/4200/ Read http://data.astrometry.net/4200/ carefully.
+Then, you need to get *index files* from http://data.astrometry.net/4200/, and put them to data directory for astrometry.net (possibly /usr/local/astrometry/data)

+Read http://data.astrometry.net/4200/ carefully.
 Index files are needed for astrometry.net to solve WCS.